endlessbux/cs3524_assessment_3_team_b/readme.md

 ## Functions
 ###### Movement
-* User can move around in any direction.
+* User can move around in any direction
 ###### Location
 * Start location of every player is printed out
 * Information associated with player new location is displayed